MohammadKani/awesome-chatgpt-prompts/README.md

 > explanations or annotations in your responses.
 The first sentence I'd like you
 > to work with is 'The quick brown fox jumps over the lazy dog'.

-## Act as Large Language Models Security Specialist
+## به عنوان Large Language Models Security Specialist

 Contributed by: [@majevva](https://github.com/majevva)

-> I want you to act as a Large Language Model security specialist.
+> I want you to به عنوان یک Large Language Model security specialist.
 Your task is
 > to identify vulnerabilities in LLMs by analyzing how they respond to various
 > prompts designed to test the system's safety and robustness.
 I will provide
 > some specific examples of prompts, and your job will be to suggest methods to